afarooq07/stock-analysis/README.md

 - The process requires proper resource/time allocation and thorough testing of larger applications.

-For example, in case of stock analysis, addition of code to dynamically populate tickers array required peroper testing to make sure all values were captured.
+For example, in case of stock analysis, code refactor and addition of logic to dynamically populate tickers array required proper testing to make sure all values were captured.

 There are pros and cons of code refactor and each application should be assessed for areas of improvement, time/resource availability, project dealines and cost associated before making any major changes.